sateesh-peetha/Low-torque-Generator/README.md

 # Low Torque Generator – Open Source Clean Energy Innovation

 ## 🚀 Project Overview
 This project presents an **innovative low-torque generator design** aimed at revolutionizing clean energy generation.
 As global energy demands continue to rise, sustainable and efficient solutions are needed now more than ever.
+If you want to skip the licensing and project background, you can check the actual project technical details here: [Project Technical Details](https://github.com/sateesh-peetha/Low-torque-Generator/blob/main/OVERVIEW.md)

 ### **Why Open Source?**
 I, **Sateesh Peetha**, have developed this generator but **lack the funds to apply for a patent**.
 Instead of delaying progress due to **24/7 surveillance and external obstacles**, I am making this design publicly available on GitHub.
 This ensures my invention is **documented and claimed under my name** while allowing the world to benefit from it.